Shader Interfaces

 If the dynamicRenderingLocalRead feature is supported, fragment output locations can be remapped when using dynamic rendering.

-vkCmdSetRenderingAttachmentLocationsKHRSet color attachment location mappings for a command buffer
+vkCmdSetRenderingAttachmentLocationsSet color attachment location mappings for a command buffer

-VkRenderingAttachmentLocationInfoKHRStructure specifying attachment locations
+VkRenderingAttachmentLocationInfoStructure specifying attachment locations

 Fragment outputs identified with an Index of zero are directed to the first input of the blending unit associated with the corresponding Location.
 Outputs identified with an Index of one are directed to the second input of the corresponding blending unit.

 Output values written by a fragment shader must be declared with either OpTypeFloat or OpTypeInt, and a Width of 32.
 If storageInputOutput16 is supported, output values written by a fragment shader can be also declared with either OpTypeFloat or OpTypeInt and a Width of 16.
 Composites of these types are also permitted.
 If the color attachment has a signed or unsigned normalized fixed-point format, color values are assumed to be floating-point and are converted to fixed-point as described in Conversion From Floating-Point to Normalized Fixed-Point; If the color attachment has an integer format, color values are assumed to be integers and converted to the bit-depth of the target.
-Any value that cannot be represented in the attachment’s format is undefined:.
+Any value that cannot be represented in the attachment’s format is undefined.
 For any other attachment format no conversion is performed.
-If the type of the values written by the fragment shader do not match the format of the corresponding color attachment, the resulting values are undefined: for those components.
+If the type of the values written by the fragment shader do not match the format of the corresponding color attachment, the resulting values are undefined for those components.

 Legacy Dithering